 - You must have ArcGIS Desktop (Desktop Standard or Desktop Advanced), ArcGIS Engine Geodatabase Update, or ArcGIS Server installed on the computer from which you connect to the database and enable geodatabase functionality.

 The database connection file you provide to the tool must connect as a user who qualifies as a geodatabase administrator.
-Connect as the sde user to create a geodatabase in an IBM Db2, PostgreSQL, or SAP HANA database.
-Connect as the sde user to create a master geodatabase in Oracle.
-Connect as a different schema owner to create a user-schema geodatabase in Oracle.
-For SQL Server, you can connect as a user named sde to create an sde-schema geodatabase or as a user who is dbo in the Microsoft SQL Server instance to create a geodatabase in the dbo schema in the database.
+Connect as the sde user to create a geodatabase in an IBM Db2, Oracle, PostgreSQL, or SAP HANA database.
+For Microsoft SQL Server, you can connect as a user named sde to create an sde-schema geodatabase or as a user who is dbo in the SQL Server instance to create a geodatabase in the dbo schema in the database.

 If you connect to a SQL Server database, the SQL Server instance must use a case-insensitive collation.
 The database must also have READ_COMMITTED_SNAPSHOT and ALLOW_SNAPSHOT_ISOLATION set to ON.